Open, Expand, Relax and Let Go.

 This is our premier Theme related to anxiety, anger reduction, peace within, phobias, lowering blood pressure, slowing heart rate, headaches or migraines, addictions, and stress management.
 We have received many success stories.
 If after working with our program for a few weeks or months you find you wish even more or faster progress we can video skype or you may schedule a private intensive here in Charlotte.

 Dear Mike: Just a quick note to let you know that after one week on your program, I have stopped taking my High Blood Pressure medications!
 Your program seemed to “click” with me.
 I am easily breathing at 3.5 breaths per minute.
 When I started I was breathing 12 times per minute.
 Thanks for your help and have a great day, Skip W

 I've been making a good effort at breathing correctly and doing your exercises.
-I went to donate blood at the Red Cross and she asked me if I was an athlete (I'm healthy but not super athletic).
+I went to donate blood to the Red Cross and she asked me if I was an athlete (I'm healthy but not super athletic).
 She told me that my blood pressure was at an athletic low.
 Mary W.

 It is important of course but it takes over way too much in our world.
-We suffer so much due to our survival instincts that want to keep us alive and send the stress chemicals running through our system and send off the alarms bells for even the simplest stuff.
+We suffer so much due to the survival instincts that want to keep us alive and send the stress chemicals running through our system and send off the alarms bells for even the simplest stuff.
 The more we learn how to operate our machine (the body) the happier and healthier we will be.

 I am currently taking vocal lessons and when I spoke to Kim she said you also coach in that area as well.
 I know that breathing is so important to singing.
-What do you charge for your private sessions ?
+What do you charge for your private sessions?

 Thanks so much.
 I look forward to practicing more of your routines and take more of my life back from the Fight or Flight mechanism.
 Roy K.